Yuna Kim: 2012–2013 season: Second World title

 Kim left Oppegard and began training with her childhood coaches Shin Hea-sook and Ryu Jong-hyun.
 Her coaches reported that Kim's technique was no problem, even after her long break, but that they were working on her stamina in training.
 Shin was in charge of Kim's overall training and Ryu was in charge of her fitness training and conditioning.
-Kim chose music from the 1963 film The Kiss of the Vampire for her short program and selections from the musical Les Misérables for her free skate.
+Kim chose music from the 1963 film Kiss of the Vampire for her short program and selections from the musical Les Misérables for her free skate.
 She used movie and musical soundtracks because she wanted to use something new.

 Kim's first competition of the season was the 2012 NRW Trophy in Dortmund, Germany.
 It was the first time she had competed since 2011.
 Reporter Moon Gwang-lip called it "an impressive comeback".
 Tickets to the NRW Trophy sold out in six hours and instead of the few media outlets that would usually attend this event, over fifty credentials, which included several news outlets, were issued.
 Although it was not important for her to win the competition, she placed first in the short program with a score of 72.27 points and also won the free skate with 129.34 points to claim the gold medal.
 Klaus-Reinhold Kany of Ice Network pointed out that because the NRW Trophy was a minor international competition, the ISU did not include Kim's short program score in its list of the season's best rankings, even though her score was the highest recorded that season.
 She needed to earn 48 points in her technical element scores during her free skate in order to qualify for the 2013 World Championships, which she easily did.
 She had applied to compete at the Golden Spin of Zagreb, in case she did not earn enough points, but withdrew her application after the NRW Trophy.